Oakham United F.C. (Rutland): History

 The 2017–18 season saw the club finish 19th in the league and so were relegated back to the Peterborough and District Football League Premier Division.

+In the 2023-24 the club won the Peterborough Senior Cup beating Warboys Town on Penalties at the Weston Homes Stadium.

+The Club finished 11th in 2024/25 in the Peterborough District Senior Premier Division.

 Ground

-The club play their home games at Lands'End Meadow, Main Road.
+The club play their home games at Main Road, Barleythorpe, near Oakham, Rutland.
+The ground has been called Lands' End, Lonsdale Meadow and Sterling Meadows.